Paul Martin: Retirement (2008–present)

-In November 2008, CTV reported that Martin would be a member of a four-person council of economic advisers to a coalition government formed by the Liberals and the NDP if they succeed in toppling the Harper government.
+In November 2008, CTV reported that Martin would be a member of a four-person council of economic advisers to a coalition government formed by the Liberals and the NDP if they succeeded in toppling the Harper government.
 However, the proposed coalition dissolved, as outgoing Liberal leader Stéphane Dion was quickly forced out and replaced by Michael Ignatieff, who distanced the party from the coalition.

 Martin published his memoirs, Hell Or High Water: My Life In And Out of Politics (ISBN 0771056923), in late 2008.
-The book, published by McClelland & Stewart, draws heavily upon interviews conducted by Sean Conway, a former Ontario Liberal provincial cabinet minister, which were carried out for the Library and Archives Canada.
+Published by McClelland & Stewart, the book draws heavily upon interviews conducted by Sean Conway, a former Ontario Liberal provincial cabinet minister, which were carried out for the Library and Archives Canada.

 Martin was asked by Kofi Annan (at that time Secretary General of the United Nations), Gordon Brown (then Prime Minister of the United Kingdom), and other international politicians and diplomats to help African countries develop their economic potential.

 In 2009, Martin was co-chair of the Congo Basin Forest Fund, along with Nobel Peace Prize Laureate Professor Wangari Maathai, to address global warming and poverty issues in a ten-nation region in Africa.

 In September 2022, Martin attended Elizabeth II's state funeral, along with other former Canadian prime ministers.

 After his retirement from active Canadian politics, Martin was an adviser to the International Monetary Fund and to the Coalition for Dialogue on Africa.
 He also worked with the Martin Family Initiative, which assists First Nations youth.
 He lives in Knowlton, Québec.